MortenGredal/logbook-filter-logging-spring-boot-starter/README.md

 #### Current issues
 ~~The LoggingAutoConfiguration is unable to get the ${spring.application.name} and ${spring.cloud.client.ip-address}~~
+The naming of the configuration property path (sample.app) is pretty bad, should probably think of a new name
 #### Thanks to
-[Jhipster](https://www.jhipster.tech/) for providing the setup of switching between json and non-json by changing a property.
+[Jhipster](https://www.jhipster.tech/) for providing the setup of switching between json and non-json by changing a single configuration property.

 [zalando / logbook](https://github.com/zalando/logbook) for the logbook project